root-project/web/manual/trees/index.md

 The `TTree::Write()` method is needed to write the ROOT file header.

-When writing a {% include ref class="TTree" %} to a ROOT file and if the ROOT file size reaches the value stored in the [TTree::GetMaxTreeSize()](https://root.cern/doc/master/classTTree.html#aca38baf017a203ddb3119a9ab7283cd9){:target="_blank"}, the current
-ROOT file is closed and a new ROOT file is created.
+When writing a {% include ref class="TTree" %} to a ROOT file and if the ROOT file size reaches the value stored in the [TTree::GetMaxTreeSize()](https://root.cern/doc/master/classTTree.html#aca38baf017a203ddb3119a9ab7283cd9){:target="_blank"}, the current ROOT file is closed and a new ROOT file is created.
 If the original ROOT file is named `myfile.root`, the subsequent ROOT files are named `myfile_1.root`, `myfile_2.root`, etc.

+**Autosave**

+`Autosave` gives you the option to save all branch buffers every n byte.
+It is recommended to use `Autosave` for large acquisitions.
+If the acquisition fails to complete, you can recover the ROOT file and all the contents since the last `Autosave`.

+- Use the [TTree::SetAutosave()](https://root.cern/doc/master/classTTree.html#a76259576b0094536ad084cde665c13a8){:target="_blank"} method to set the number of bytes between `Autosave`.

+You can also use [TTree::SetAutosave()](https://root.cern/doc/master/classTTree.html#a76259576b0094536ad084cde665c13a8){:target="_blank"} in the acquisition loop every n entry.

 ### Printing the summary of a tree